kapitvatt/docconv/README.md

     $ # This will run on port 8000 and log each request
     $ docd -addr :8000 -log-level 1

+    $ # This will launch a temporary docker container interactively and log requests and payloads.
+    $ docker run --rm -it docd -log-level 2

 ## Example usage (code)